inductiva/inductiva/docs-sources/scale-up/parallel-simulations/run-parallel-simulations.md

 ## Why This Matters?

-If you need to run multiple simulations simultaneously, submitting several tasks across multiple cloud machines lets you speed up your execution time by the number of machines.
-Here, that means running 5 times faster.
-Setting this up requires just one line of code
-(e.g., `num_machines=<number of simulations>`).
-Additionally, organizing simulations with projects, storing metadata, and monitoring via the console help you effortlessly keep track of everything, so you never lose sight of what's happening in your batch, creating a powerful and efficient simulation workflow.
+If you need to run multiple simulations simultaneously, submitting several tasks across multiple cloud machines can significantly reduce total execution time, especially when simulations are independent and of similar duration.
+For example, running 5 simulations on 5 machines can ideally achieve up to a 5× speedup, though actual gains may vary depending on simulation runtimes and resource usage.
+Setting this up requires just one line of code (e.g., `num_machines=<number of simulations>`).
+Additionally, organizing simulations with projects, storing metadata, and monitoring via the console help you effortlessly keep track of everything, creating a powerful and efficient simulation workflow.

 ---